vigor-nf/vigor/README.md

 - These numbers are obtained using their corresponding targets as mentioned in [Vigor NFs](#vigor-nfs)

 Table 3:
-- This is an outdated version of Table 8; use `patch -R < optimize.patch` in each NF's folder to revert the optimization if you want to reproduce these numbers.
+- This is an outdated version of Table 8; use `patch -R < optimize.patch` in each NF's folder to revert the optimization if you want to reproduce these numbers;
+  note that they do not validate any more, sometimes because the specs assume that the NF always expire flows, but the unoptimized NFs do not, sometimes because the types of variables changed a bit.
+  Thus, we extrapolated the time of the "valid" and "assertion failed" traces to the "type mismatch" traces, since type mismatches take almost no time to detect compared to the time it takes to verify a trace.

 Table 4:
 - The NF bugs were discovered during development